TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 "...
 Oh", Josee flinched.

 '...
 Fuck, there was a war?
-The novel didn't mention that''
+The novel didn't mention that'

 "...
 With whom are we waging war again?", Josee casually asked.